 Acne breakouts happen when our pores get clogged with excess oil, dead skin cells, and white blood cells.
 So let’s try and understand this seemingly simple process a bit better, shall we?

-Our pores are an opening to a follicle that is made up of a single hair and sebaceous glands.
+Our pores are an opening to a follicle made up of a single hair and sebaceous glands.

 The sebaceous glands release an oily substance known as sebum which travels up and out of the pore and it then remains onto your skin to keep it moisturized and lubricated.

-Moreover, sebum is responsible for keeping your skin protected from pollution, dirt, and environmental aggressors and it has mild bactericidal properties that can protect your skin from certain types of bacteria.
+Moreover, sebum is responsible for keeping your skin protected from pollution, dirt, and environmental aggressors.
+It has mild bactericidal properties that can protect your skin from certain types of bacteria.

 As we already mentioned above, acne develops when the pores on your skin become clogged with excess sebum and a mixture of accumulated dead skin cells, white blood cells, and bacteria buildup.